 The committee organizes efforts to raise contributions and sponsorships.
 The committee establishes standards and considers nominations, recommending to the Executive Committee a slate of award and scholarship recipients annually—with Board ratification or authority.
 The committee works with the Conference Committee, and advises NOSSCR contractors and staff, allowing the annual event to encourage NOSSCR’s mission and visibility in the wider advocacy community.

 The NOSSCR PAC is a connected but separate political action committee.
-It is managed by NOSSCR, allowing for all donations to go directly to candidates.
+It is managed by NOSSCR, allowing for donations to go directly to candidates or lobbying efforts such as Hill Day contractors.
 A majority of the PAC’s board must be current members of NOSSCR’s board, and all must be donors to the PAC.
-Changes in the composition of the NOSSCR PAC board are made by NOSSCR’s Executive Committee, but the PAC board considers contributions, fundraising, and other decisions.
+Changes in the composition of the NOSSCR PAC board are made by NOSSCR’s executive committee, but the PAC board considers contributions strategy, fundraising, and other decisions.
+Pursuant to NOSSCR’s bylaws, the Chair of the PAC board serves on both NOSSCR’s board of directors and NOSSCR’s executive committee.

 The Conference Committee reviews CLE session and speaker proposals for our annual conference.
 The conference planning staff and contractors occasionally consult with committee members as to all aspects of NOSSCR’s events.